Kitakyushu Airport

-Kitakyushu Airport (北九州空港, Kitakyūshū-kūkō)(IATA: KKJ, ICAO: RJFR), sometimes called Kokuraminami Airport, is an airport in Kokuraminami-ku, Kitakyushu, Fukuoka, Japan.
-It is built on an artificial island in the western Seto Inland Sea, 3 km away from the main body of the city.
+Kitakyushu Airport (北九州空港, Kitakyūshū-kūkō) (IATA: KKJ, ICAO: RJFR), sometimes called Kokuraminami Airport, is an airport in Kokuraminami-ku, Kitakyushu, Fukuoka Prefecture, Japan.
+It is built on an artificial island in the western Seto Inland Sea, 3 km away from the city's downtown.
 It opened on 16 March 2006, as New Kitakyushu Airport (新北九州空港, Shin-kitakyūshū-kūkō) but was renamed in 2008.
-It is designated a second class airport, and it has some international charter flights.
+It has some international charter flights.

-It is the fourth airport in Japan to begin operating 24 hours a day, after New Chitose Airport (Sapporo), Kansai International Airport (Osaka), and Chūbu Centrair International Airport (Nagoya).
+It is one of the six airports in Japan to operate 24 hours a day, alongside Haneda Airport (Tokyo), Naha Airport (Naha), New Chitose Airport (Sapporo), Kansai International Airport (Osaka), and Chubu Centrair International Airport (Nagoya).

 History

-The former Kitakyushu Airport had restrictions on aircraft operation due to its small size and location, close to mountains and residential areas.
+The former airport also known as Kokura Airport had restrictions on aircraft operation due to its small size and location, close to mountains and residential areas.
 Heavy fog often resulted in flight cancellations.
-There were similar problems at the nearby Fukuoka Airport, which cannot engage in nighttime operations due to proximity to residential areas.
+There were similar problems at the nearby Fukuoka Airport, which cannot operate 24 hours due to proximity to residential areas.

-A new airport was intended to be free from such problems due to its offshore location, making possible 24-hour operation.
+A new airport was intended to be free from such problems due to its offshore location, making possible 24-hour operation unlike these 2 airports.
 Large cargo planes can use the airport, making possible convenient freight movement to and from nearby industrial zones.
 Toyota has a factory just across the bay from the airport.